ahundt/cis/doc/quickstart.rst

 .. _Tutorials:

-Advanced Tutorials
+Advanced Information
 ==================

-The advanced tutorial slides give a more in-depth introduction to CIS and its use including in-depth information and references to further documentation.
+For advanced documentation, please see the doxygen API documentation, unit tests, software manual.
+If you cannot view these files and documents, they are visible as inline source code documentation and and restructured text files found in the /doc folder.

 For a less comprehensive tutorial-like introduction, please refer to the :ref:`FirstSteps` above.

 .. ref links are required for the PDF version as the download directive in this case does not translate to a hyperlink, but text only.